Questions?

 There are two ways to work on your relationship with me: regular appointments following the format below and/or one-day intensives (9-4 with a break for lunch).

 • I coordinate my own appointments.
-When we schedule a time to meet, you will need to pay a deposit to reserve the time, and before the first session you will each need to fill out my intake forms and take an online questionnaire.
+When we first schedule a time to meet, you will need to pay a deposit (full session fee) to reserve the time, and before the first session you will each need to fill out my intake forms and take an online questionnaire.
+(With a 48-hour notice of cancellation, the deposit will be refunded.)

-• In the initial 90-minute session I will meet with you in your relationship and invite you to talk about the history of your relationship, areas of concern, and goals for therapy.
+• In the initial 90-minute session I will meet with you together and invite you to talk about your goals for the therapy; I orient myself to you as a couple and your areas of concern; and I seek to identify the core problematic dynamic in a way that makes sense to each of you.

-• In the following two sessions (50 minutes each) I will meet with each of you individually to learn your personal histories and to give each of you an opportunity to share thoughts, feelings, and perceptions, including any concerns you may have.
+• In the following two 50-minute sessions I will meet with each of you individually to learn your personal histories and to give you an opportunity to share thoughts, feelings, and perceptions in more detail, including any additional concerns you may have.

 Premarital Counseling

-I am trained and certified in PREPARE/ENRICH, an assessment and counseling approach for couples preparing for marriage or seeking to improve their marriage.
-I generally recommend at least six counseling sessions for couples preparing for marriage.
-Note that many counties in Georgia offer a discount on the marriage license for couples who have received premarital counseling/education.
-Check with your county about requirements.
+Premarital Counseling follows either of the formats above, with the addition of PREPARE/ENRICH, an assessment and counseling tool for couples preparing for marriage.
+Many counties in Georgia offer a discount on the marriage license for couples who have received premarital counseling/education.
+They generally require at least six counseling sessions for couples preparing for marriage.
+Check with your county about specific requirements.

 Consultation/Supervision